redsanket/spark/external/spark/guide/index.rst

 On-Boarding
 ===========

-Before you can use Spark at Yahoo, you need to on-board by completing the steps found at: <https://git.ouroath.com/pages/developer/Bdml-guide/onboarding/>
+Before you can use Spark at Yahoo, you need to on-board by completing the steps found at: `Onboarding Guide <https://git.ouroath.com/pages/developer/Bdml-guide/Onboarding_to_the_Grid/>`_.